ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Experiments

 \subsection{Spatial parameter and ablation experiment in ViF-SD2E}

-Figure \ref{fig:ViF-SD2E_parameterAN} shows the error curves of ViF-SD2E (ViF-SD2Ec and ViF-SD2Eo) in experiment A and B when the parameter $N$ increases.
-As shown from Figure \ref{fig:ViF-SD2E_parameterAN} (a) to Figure \ref{fig:ViF-SD2E_parameterAN} (d), when $N=1$, the decoding errors have dropped sharply because, at this time, the unsupervised mode on $N=0$ enters the weakly-supervised mode on $N=1$.
-After $N=3$ or $N=4$, their error is basically at a slight fluctuation level until convergence.
-From the above, since the decoding errors may decline if we continue to increase $N$, the ViF-SD2E may outperform or close to the supervised LSTM.
+Figure \ref{fig:ViF-SD2E_parameterAN} shows the error curves of ViF-SD2E (ViF-SD2Ec and ViF-SD2Eo) in Experiments A and B when $N$ increases.
+As shown in Figure \ref{fig:ViF-SD2E_parameterAN} (a) to (d), when $N=1$, the decoding errors have dropped sharply because the unsupervised mode with $N=0$ has changed to the weakly-supervised mode with $N=1$.
+After $N=3$ or $N=4$, the error basically fluctuates at a low level until convergence.
+From the above, since the decoding errors may decline if we continue to increase $N$, the ViF-SD2E may outperform or be close to the supervised LSTM.
 In addition, the initial decline of ViF-SD2Eo seems to be faster than that of ViF-SD2Ec from $N=0$ to $N=3$.
-Finally, it should be noted that $N=3$ is an appropriate convergence and is set throughout this paper.
+Finally, it should be noted that $N=3$ is an appropriate convergence and is what has been set throughout this paper.
 That is, $N=3$ has higher confidence.

 Table \ref{fig:ViF-SD2E_ablation} lists the ablation experiment error for weakly-supervised ViF-SD2Ec in Experiment A. The exploration (Un-EM) is indispensable to explore the hidden paradigm of the neural signal.
 Therefore, Un-EM and Un-EM\&LSTM are unsupervised methods; Un-EM\&SD and ViF-SD2Ec are weakly-supervised methods.
-From the results of the ablation experiment, the decoding error of ViF-SD2Ec (Global) is about 48.3\% lower than that of the unsupervised Un-EM algorithm, and is about 24.3\% lower than that of the unsupervised Un-EM\&LSTM, and is about 19.7\% lower than that of the weakly-supervised Un-EM\&SD (Local), and is about 20.3\% lower than that of the weakly-supervised Un-EM\&SD (Global).
-These imply that robust ViF-SD2Ec has certain advantages in neural decoding.
+From the results of the ablation experiment, the decoding error of ViF-SD2Ec (Global) is about 48.3\% lower than that of the unsupervised Un-EM algorithm, is about 24.3\% lower than that of the unsupervised Un-EM\&LSTM, is about 19.7\% lower than that of the weakly-supervised Un-EM\&SD (Local), and is about 20.3\% lower than that of the weakly-supervised Un-EM\&SD (Global).
+This implies that robust ViF-SD2Ec has certain advantages in neural decoding.